Para el español, usa el menú superior derecho

 If you've had unprotected sex, your protection failed, or you shared a needle, you may have been exposed to HIV.
 But there's hope in PEP or post-exposure prophylaxis.
 This month-long program of two to three pills prevents HIV from spreading throughout the body.
 When taken as directed, PEP is highly effective at preventing HIV infection.
 However, it only works if started within 72 hours of exposure, and its effectiveness decreases the longer you wait.
 So if you think you're at risk, contact your SFCHC provider as soon as possible.

 There is no cure for HIV, but if you've tested positive, the providers at SFCHC are here to help.
 HIV-positive people can live long, healthy lives through antiretroviral therapy or ART.
 These medications prevent HIV from developing into AIDS and even prevent the virus from passing to sexual partners.
 As part of SFCHC's renewed commitment to ongoing HIV care, we'll make sure you get the counseling and treatment you need.

 Whatever Your Status

 SFCHC has always believed that everyone deserves access to quality healthcare.
 All methods of HIV prevention are available, and we accept a variety of payment methods.
-There’s even an assistance program that provides PrEP to qualified patients at no cost.
-With certified pharmacists and experienced providers on staff and an expanding program of education and treatment, it’s a no-brainer: SFCHC knows how to protect your health.
-For questions concerning testing, medications, or beginning a care plan, contact Dr. Christopher Angara, HIV Program Manager at email@example.com or (818) 963-5690.
+There's even an assistance program that provides PrEP to qualified patients at no cost.
+With certified pharmacists and experienced providers on staff and an expanding education and treatment program, it's a no-brainer: SFCHC knows how to protect your health.
+For questions concerning testing, medications, or beginning a care plan, contact Eddy Bañuelos, HIV PrEP Coordinator/Test Counselor at email@example.com or Cell: (747) 253-3201 Clinic: (818) 963-5690, ext 177.